huatengh/Classiphy/README.md

 Similar to the `training.data` function, here user need to specify the path to the (estimated) species tree file `sfile`, and the gene tree file `gfile`.
 (If the species tree and gene tree file are named as s_tree.trees, and g_trees.trees, user can also just specify the folder path as `repfolder=`)

 This returns a data matrix with summary statistics calculated from the empirical data, which will be the testing data set for next step.
+Currently, this function does not work with gene trees with more-than-one sequences per species, and gene trees with missing data.

 If user added additional summary statistics to the training data in step 2, the same columns should also be added to the testing data.